Contact Dr Liang Yang

 2. Deep reinforcement learning for marine renewable energy

-3. Thermal hydraulics and radiation multi-physics coupling for renewable energy
+3. Thermal hydraulics and radiation multi-physics coupling

-4. Massively parallel computing and numerical analysis
+4. Massively parallel computing and finite element analysis

 80,000 CPUh Instant Access to ARCHER, Massively parallel simulation of Navier-Stokes-Brinkman system on grayscale Micro-CT images.
 Oct/2020-May/2021.